 Types of Commercial Real Estate Leases

-|Type of Lease||Rent Basis||Often Used In|
+|Type of Lease||Rent Basis||Often Used for|

-|Double Net Lease||Tenant pays rent + taxes and insurance.||Any commercial lease; usually favors landlord’s interests.|
+|Double net lease||The tenant pays rent plus property taxes and insurance.||Any commercial lease.
+It usually favors the landlord’s interests.|

-|Triple Net Lease||Tenant pays rent + taxes, insurance, and maintenance.||Any commercial lease; usually favors landlord’s interests.|
+|Triple net lease||The tenant pays rent plus taxes, insurance, and maintenance.||Any commercial lease.
+It usually favors the landlord’s interests.|

-- Triple Net Lease: "Triple" means three additional costs over and above your base rent: taxes, insurance, and maintenance.
+- Triple net lease: The "triple" means three extra costs will be added to your base rent: taxes, insurance, and maintenance.